pwittchen/ReactiveAirplaneMode/README.md

 If you're using this code in an `Activity`, don't forget to dispose `Disposable` in `onPause()` method just like in the sample app.

-Please note that method above **will be called only when the Airplane mode changes**.
+Please note that method above **will be called only when the airplane mode changes**.

 If you want to **read airplane mode on start and then observe it**, you can use `getAndObserve(context)` method as follows: